 Don Richardson also wrote the book “Peace Child.”
 In this book he talks about how difficult it was for the tribe members to understand the gospel because they idealized treachery and they had never seen a sheep.
 So he had to use other means to get the gospel message across.
 But the point is, they were NOT INFERIOR INTELLECTUALLY or in any other way.

 The good news is that most scientists today admit that, biologically speaking, there is only one “race” of humans.

 Scientists recognize that different skin colors are the result of different amounts of melanin.
 And they acknowledge that differences between “races” are primarily cultural.

 Don’t you just love it when science finally catches up with the bible? 🙂

-Click here for a mini-workbook your kids can use to further study this subject.
+Click here for FREE workbook created that you and your kids can use to further study this subject.

 Check out these related products and posts by Homeschooling Dietitian Mom